arushi-mittal/dna-project/README.md

 The universe of discourse is a Home Airport.
 The database stores the details of all the flights departing from the Home Airport (in one day) including the destination airport and terminal, the take-off terminal, along with details about the passengers, crew, airplane and airline.

+The `requirements document` during the initial planning phase of the project, and the `Entity-Relationship Diagram` that served as the template for the database are included in the files `ER Diagram.pdf` and `Requirements.pdf`.

 ### Running The Program